AlessandroZ/BeRoot/Linux/README.md

 user@host:~$ cat test.sh
 tar cf archive.tar *.txt
 ```
 Thus, using a tool to detect these misconfigurations is very difficult.
-A manually analyse should be done to check if it's a false positive or not.
+A manual analysis should be done to check if it's a false positive or not.

 Sensitive files
 ----

 Lots of file are run with high permissions on the system (e.g cron files, services, etc.).
-Here is an example of intersting directories and files:
+Here is an example of interesting directories and files:
 ```
 /etc/init.d
 /etc/cron.d